 Consultation Liaison Psychiatry

-Psychosomatic medicine is the newest board-certified subspecialty in psychiatry.
-Psychosomatic medicine, also known as consultation liaison psychiatry, is the psychiatry of the medically ill.
+Consultation-Liaison Psychiatry is the newest board-certified subspecialty in psychiatry.
+Consultation liaison psychiatry is the psychiatry of the medically ill.
 Specialists in this area provide consultation and continuing care in both inpatient and outpatient medical settings.

 The subject matter of the field includes psychiatric aspects of medical illness, both its physiological effects and its psychological aspects, ranging from delirium to the emotional adaptation to the ill state.
 The subject matter also includes the medical aspects of psychiatric illness, ranging from side effects of psychiatric medications to the sequelae of anorexia.